 The Elephant in the Room

-But Eby’s statement to media that the agreement caps land disturbance, not oil and gas production, and his other comments heralding “predictability for the region and local economy,” signal that alongside “operating on the land in partnership to ensure sustainability for future generations,” there will be a return to business as usual for the extraction industry, which has a great deal of drilling to catch up on.
+He added: “The agreement is not a cap on production, it’s a cap on land disturbance.”
+This and Eby’s other comments heralding “predictability for the region and local economy,” signal that alongside “operating on the land in partnership to ensure sustainability for future generations,” there will be a return to business as usual for the extraction industry, which has a great deal of drilling to catch up on.

 Fossil industry newsletter JWN Energy reports that the B.C.
 Energy Regulator, sensing that a deal was “imminent,” approved 308 well licences in the area between last August and January 18.
 Between January 19—the day after the agreement was signed—and February 23, it approved a whopping 239 more.